Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Efficient Subspace Projection

 The second method, an \emph{indirect method} that we use to approximately solve the system, involves first rewriting \eqref{e-linsys} as

 by elimination.
-This system is then solved with the \emph{conjugate gradient method} (CG) \cite{NW:06,GvL:96,Saad:03}.
+This system is then solved with the conjugate gradient method (CG) \cite{NW:06,GvL:96,Saad:03}.
 Each iteration of conjugate gradient requires multiplying once by $A$ and once by $A^T$, each of which can be parallelized.
 If $A$ is very sparse, then these multiplications can be performed especially quickly; when $A$ is dense, it may be better to first form $G = I + A^T A$ in the setup phase.
-We \emph{warm start} CG by initializing each subsequent call with the solution obtained by the previous call.
-We terminate the CG iterations when the residual satisfies (\ref{e-approx-proj-resid}) for some appropriate sequence $\mu^k$.
-In a practical implementation we also fix a maximum number of CG iterations; by doing this we lose our convergence guarantee, but we have not found any instances in which this practical modification has resulted in nonconvergence.
+We warm-start CG by initializing each subsequent call with the solution obtained by the previous call.
+We terminate the CG iterations when the residual satisfies (\ref{e-approx-proj-resid}) for some appropriate sequence $\zeta^k$.

-\subsection{Repeated solves}
+\subsection{Repeated Solves}

-If the cone problem must be solved more than once, then computation from the first solve can be re-used in subsequent solves by warm starting: we set the initial point to the primal-dual solution of the previous solve, with initial guesses $\tau^0 = 1$ and $\kappa^0 = 0$.
-If the data matrix $A$ does not change and a direct method is being used, then the sparse permuted $LDL$ factorization can also be re-used across solves for additional savings.
+If the cone problem must be solved more than once, then computation from the first solve can be re-used in subsequent solves by warm-starting: we set the initial point to $u^0 = (x^\star, y^\star, 1)$, $v^0 = (0, s^\star, 0)$, where $x^\star, s^\star, y^\star$ are the optimal primal-dual variables from the previous solve.
+If the data matrix $A$ does not change and a direct method is being used, then the sparse permuted $LDL^T$ factorization can also be re-used across solves for additional savings.
 This arises in many practical situations, such as in control, statistics, and sequential convex programming.

-\section{Scaling problem data}
+\section{Scaling Problem Data}

-Though the algorithm in~\eqref{e-SCS} has no explicit parameters, the relative scaling of the problem data can greatly affect the convergence in practice.
-This suggests a preprocessing step where we rescale the data to (hopefully) improve the convergence.
+Though the algorithm in~\eqref{e-SCS} has no explicit parameters, the relative scaling of the problem data can greatly affect the convergence.
+This suggests a pre-processing step where we scale the data to (hopefully) improve the convergence.

-In particular, consider scaling vectors $b$ and $c$ by positive scalars $\sigma$ and $\rho$, respectively, and scaling the primal and dual equality constraints by the diagonal positive definite matrices $D$ and $E$, respectively.
+In particular, consider scaling vectors $b$ and $c$ by positive scalars $\sigma$ and $\rho$, respectively, and scaling the primal and dual equality constraints by diagonal positive definite matrices $D$ and $E$, respectively.
 This yields the following scaled primal-dual problem pair: